A thrill for enthusiasts! Learn about infrastructure at Kamafusa Dam while enjoying nature!

 ・Bubbles erupting on the lake surface

-The aeration circulation system mentioned above is actually a device that is not often seen in dams.
-A
+The aeration circulation system mentioned earlier is actually a device rarely seen in dams.

-circulation system is one that sprays water like a fountain.
+circulation systems typically involve spraying water like a fountain.

-However, in the case of the aeration circulation system at Kamafusa Dam, what you can see when the system is running is bubbles spewing out onto the water surface.
+However, in the case of the Kamabusa Dam's aeration circulation system, when the device is operating, you'll see bubbles rising to the water's surface.

-This circulation system is rare even in the Tohoku region, and among the national dams in Miyagi Prefecture, it is the only place you can see this sight.
+This circulation system is rare even in the Tohoku region, and among Miyagi Prefecture's national dams, it's a sight you can only see at the Kamabusa Dam.

-You'll be lucky if you see the system running, so be sure to go and take a look!
+If you're lucky enough to see the device operating, be sure to take a look!

 ・Once a year, we visit the inspection gallery

-At Kamafusa Dam, an event is held once a year where you can tour the inspection gallery.
+At Kamabusa Dam, an event is held once a year where visitors can tour the inspection gallery.

-Since Kamafusa Dam is not developed as a tourist dam, this is a very valuable opportunity to experience the real atmosphere of the site.
+Since Kamabusa Dam is not developed as a tourist dam, this is a very valuable opportunity to experience the raw atmosphere of the site.

 ・Dam cards, dam curry

-Do you know about the dam cards that are distributed at dams across the country?
+Are you familiar with dam cards distributed at dams across Japan?

-Dam cards were distributed at an event called "A Season for Getting Familiar with Forests and Lakes" held in 2007.
+Dam cards were distributed during an event called "Forest and Lake Appreciation Week" held in 2007.

-In Miyagi Prefecture, only three dams have cards with a uniform design across the country: Kamafusa Dam, Shichikashuku Dam, and Naruko Dam.
+In Miyagi Prefecture, only three dams have cards with a unified design nationwide: Kamabusa Dam, Shichikashuku Dam, and Naruko Dam.

-As of October 2017, they are still available, so ask the museum staff for more information!
+As of October 2017, some are still available, so ask the staff at the dam museums!

 Additionally, restaurants in the surrounding area serve dam curry inspired by Kamafusa Dam